IGSQ/IGSQ-JavaBot/README.md

  - [ ] Remove statics and use getInstance()
  - [ ] Info command (Info objects, UserInfo, BotInfo, RoleInfo)
  - [ ] Consider switch usage (replace with elif)
+ - [ ] Consider objectifying the main class

 ## Known Issues
 **Known bugs or issues, these will get patched in the next minor update.**